Home Appraisals: A Primer

 Practically all the people involved are very familiar.
 The most recognizable entity in the transaction is the real estate agent.
 Next, the bank provides the money necessary to fund the deal.
 And ensuring all aspects of the exchange are completed and that a clear title passes to the buyer from the seller is the title company.

-So, what party makes sure the value of the property is consistent with the purchase price?
-This is where the appraiser comes in.
+So, what party is responsible for making sure the real estate is worth the purchase price?
+In comes the appraiser.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Barnstable/Plymouth Appraisal Services will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-Note: While this amount is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Barnstable/Plymouth Appraisal Services will help you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Barnstable/Plymouth Appraisal Services will help you attain the most accurate property value, so you can make wise real estate decisions.